tapika/bestlibs/README.md

 On my daily work I'm constatly hitting accross one or another library or technique - all of libraries have their own advantages, weaknesses and side effects.
 I've decided to collect here some of libraries.

+If you know some good library, article, youtube video, feel free to send me mail to tapika-at-yahoo-dot-com with your collection of links, I'll try to analyze and add them into my own list.
+I will not necessarily add your links without deeper analysis of library/article.

 ## Programming Languages

   * [C++](https://github.com/tapika/bestlibs/tree/main/cpp)